Exhibit Booth at the

 • Positions Preterism as CONSERVATIVE (just by being allowed to exhibit there)

 Every year there are lots of positive encounters with the theologians, scholars, and ministry leaders who attend.
 The last four years there were no negative encounters at all.
 There were no speeches or paper presentations delivered against Preterism.
 Plus there were some speeches which used preterist hermeneutical principles on some of the eschatological texts.
 Our goal every year at ETS is to help those key leaders in conservative Christianity understand the preterist view and see it as a valid option within conservative evangelical Christianity.
 And it is working!

 Attendees at this annual conference are key opinion leaders in conservative Christianity – theologians, seminary professors, writers, publishers, pastors, ministry heads, and media personalities in evangelical circles.
-We very much appreciate those dear fellow preterists who volunteer at their own expense to work in the booth and interact with the hundreds of attendees who drop by: Edmund Lee, Mathew Dryden, Parker Voll, Dave & Barb Johnston, and Dave & Jacki Miller.
+We very much appreciate those dear fellow preterists who volunteer at their own expense to work in the booth and interact with the hundreds of attendees who drop by: Edmund Lee, Mathew Dryden, Don West, Parker Voll, Dave & Barb Johnston, and Dave & Jacki Miller.